-Some people have asked me about the fishing tackle products I use.
+Some people have asked me about the products I use and what I carry in my fishing tackle box.
 So here’s what you’ll find in one of my tackle boxes, depending on the season or where and what I’m fishing for.

 I personally use each of these products and I am happy to endorse them.
 Naturally, I can’t make guarantees.
 Only that they have worked for me.

 Some of these fishing products are in the “budget range.”
 Others are little dearer.
 Most often this is due to quality.
 Some products can be substituted reasonably well.
 Others cannot.

 In my own experience, cheap copies nearly always let you down.
 This is particularly true with fishing rods and reels, fishing lines and soft plasticSoft Plastic Lure lures.

 Finally, I tend to store a lot of extras in Plano trays.
 For example, if I’m not Murray cod fishing there’s not much point carrying Size One stump jumpers if I’m targetting small bream or flathead.
 So I switch what I carry in my tackle box changes to suit the kind of fishing.

 Simply put, the effectiveness of berley and attractants cannot be underestimated.
 It's how experienced anglers often draw large numbers of fish closer to them.
 Boat, beach, pier or estuary.

 Berley and attractants, for a modest investment, are more likely to have a bigger impact on your fishing trips than more expensive and often overpriced "accessories" will.